node-saml/passport-saml/README.md

 - `racComparison`: Requested Authentication Context comparison type.
 Possible values are 'exact','minimum','maximum','better'.
 Default is 'exact'.

 - `forceAuthn`: if set to true, the initial SAML request from the service provider specifies that the IdP should force re-authentication of the user, even if they possess a valid session.
 - `passive`: if set to true, the initial SAML request from the service provider specifies that the IdP should prevent visible user interaction.
+This is useful for validating a user session without prompting for a login when there is no active session.
 The IdP recognizes the parameter and returns to the SP.
-This is useful for validating a user session.
   - An error if the IdP must interact with the user but cannot because of this parameter.
   - A Federation Assertion that indicates whether the user has a valid session.
 - `providerName`: optional human-readable name of the requester for use by the presenter's user agent or the identity provider